hapara-fail/website/README.md

   * Submit a pull request.
   * Join our [Discord server](https://discord.gg/KA66dHUF4P) to discuss.

-You can also donate to the project maintainers [here](https://hapara.fail/contribute).
+You can also find donation options [here](https://hapara.fail/contribute).

 -----